 This project has been determined to have No Effect on listed species.
-This project is in compliance with the Endangered Species Act without mitigation.
+With mitigation, identified in the mitigation section of this review, the project will be in compliance with the Endangered Species Act.

 Explosive and Flammable Hazards

 General requirements Legislation Regulation

 HUD-assisted projects must meet N/A 24 CFR Part 51

 Acceptable Separation Distance (ASD) Subpart C

 requirements to protect them from

 explosive and flammable hazards.